Cornell-MAE-UG/fa25-portfolio-wa79/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in mechanics and materials Passionate about aerospace technologies and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a strong foundation in mechanics and materials.
+Passionate about aerospace technologies and am eager to apply my knowledge in real-world applications.

 ---